sliverc/rbtree/README.rst

 Internal: not bound

-After delete the node was labeled black, and possibly destroys the red-black property.
-The main loop moves up the tree, restoring the red-black property.
+After deleting a black node, the blackness is pushed down to the child.
+If is black, it is now double (extra) black.
+Property 1 has to be restored.

 tree
    The root node of the tree.
-Pointer to nil represents an empty tree.
+A pointer to nil represents an empty tree.

 node
    The start-node to fix.